I’m a Shopping Editor Who Worked Out During Pregnancy – 13 Pieces of Maternity Workout Gear That I Swore By

 valeza wearing some of the best maternity workout clothes from the article

-As a sustainably-minded (and heavily pregnant) shopping editor, I’ve been careful to only buy maternity alternatives for the clothing that genuinely won’t stretch or flow over my bump.
-While I’ve been able to get away with flowy dresses, low-waisted jeans and oversized styles for most of my pregnancy, investing in some of the best maternity workout clothes has been somewhat essential.
+As a sustainably-minded shopping editor, when I became pregnant, I was careful to only buy maternity alternatives for the clothing that genuinely wouldn’t stretch or flow over my bump.
+While I was able to get away with flowy dresses, low-waisted jeans and oversized styles for most of my pregnancy, investing in some of the best maternity workout clothes was somewhat essential.

-The MC UK team is constantly working hard to test and review the best gym wear - from sports bras and leggings to running shorts and workout tops, so I have curated a solid edit of athleisure in my time.
-Saying that though, now I’m in my third trimester of pregnancy (and my bump seems to be growing by the hour), it’s been necessary to find some bump-friendly alternatives for my favourite styles workout clothing.
+The MC UK team is constantly working hard to test and review the best gym wear - from sports bras and leggings to running shorts and workout tops - so I have curated a solid edit of athleisure in my time.
+Saying that, though, when I entered my third trimester of pregnancy (with my bump seemingly growing by the hour), it became necessary to find some bump-friendly alternatives for my favourite styles of workout clothing.

-I've scoured my favourite athleisure brands and some newly discovered maternity brands to find the best maternity activewear for any style of workout and any budget.
-I’ve also included some of the non-maternity pieces I’ve been loving that still accommodate my bump - because for me, the best budget-friendly and sustainable buys include those I can wear beyond the bump too.
+So naturally, I scoured my favourite athleisure brands and some newly discovered maternity brands to find the best maternity activewear for any style of workout and any budget.
+I’ve also included some of the non-maternity pieces I’ve been loving that still accommodate my bump, as well as some pieces I loved postpartum - because for me, the best budget-friendly and sustainable buys include those I can wear beyond the bump too.

-These pieces of clothing have been essential in keeping me active throughout my pregnancy - which has been proven to offer a range of physical and mental health benefits for both mother and baby.
-I’ve become a huge fan of pregnancy Pilates lately, and am trying to stay as active as possible now I’m inching closer to my due date.
+These pieces of clothing were essential in keeping me active throughout my pregnancy, which has been proven to offer a range of physical and mental health benefits for both mother and baby (I became a huge fan of pregnancy Pilates and continued it to rebuild my strength postpartum too).
 So keep scrolling to shop my top picks, including leggings, unitards and more.

 valeza wearing some of the FP Movement maternity workout clothes from the article